 How do I submit predictions?
 If you are predicting a win, I just need the team name exactly as it appears in the fixture list.
 If you are predicting a draw, I just need the home team name exactly as it appears in the fixture list plus the word “draw”.
 In fact, just as you can see in the examples above, with each of the three predictions on a separate line.

 Why do you need the team name to be exactly as it appears in the fixture list?
 Because, it helps me to cut and paste them directly into my system and if you give me anything different I have to start typing things manually.
-With almost 100 sets of predictions to deal with each week, that becomes a pain in the arse.
+With up to 80 sets of predictions to deal with each week, that becomes a pain in the arse.
 So, just do it right, please!
 Do not get creative with the names of the teams or the format of the predictions submission.
 If it says “Tottenham” that’s what I want to see – not “Tottenham Hotspur” or “Spurs” or “Tott’ham” or “Tottenham H”.
 Just plain old “Tottenham” please.

-Can I send them via text instead?
+Can I send them via WhatsApp instead?
 Only in an emergency, please don’t make a habit of it!
 There is more chance of me not missing your entry if you reply to the original email fixtures list.
 If you lose the email, the fixtures are always on the Next Odds page of the website.

 Is there a deadline by which I have to submit each week?
 No, not specifically.
 You have up until a match kicks off to predict its result so you could miss all of Saturday’s main fixture list and rely on the Sunday games.
 You just have to hope that there are at least three games on the Sunday or your chances of scoring big are reduced accordingly.

 What if a cup game goes to extra time and penalties?
 Bookies odds are generally based on the score at 90 minutes so we go with that.